-- CryptoKeyFun(init): Called when the fun is registered, in the process that holds the fun.
+Called when the fun is registered, in the process that holds the fun.
 Here the crypto key fun can do any necessary initializations.
-Allowed return values: - ok - {ok, NewCryptoKeyFun} NewCryptoKeyFun will be registered instead of CryptoKeyFun. - {error, Term} the registration will be aborted and crypto\key\fun/1 will return {error, Term}, where Term can be any term. - CryptoKeyFun({debug\info, Mode, Module, Filename}): Called when the key is needed for module Module in the file Filename.
-Mode describes the method of encryption; currently the only allowed value is des3\cbc.
+If {ok, NewCryptoKeyFun} is returned then NewCryptoKeyFun will be registered instead of CryptoKeyFun.
+If {error, Term} is returned, the registration is aborted and crypto_key_fun/1 returns {error, Term} as well.

+CryptoKeyFun({debug_info, Mode, Module, Filename}) -> Key

-The fun should return the key as list of characters, or fail if there is no key available.
+Called when the key is needed for the module Module in the file named Filename.
+Mode is the type of crypto algorithm; currently, the only possible value thus is des3_cbc.
+The call should fail (raise an exception) if there is no key available.

+CryptoKeyFun(clear) -> term()

-• CryptoKeyFun(clear): Called just before the fun is unregistered.
-Do any needed cleanup here.
-The return value is not important, but will be passed back to the caller of clear\crypto\key\fun/0.
+Called before the fun is unregistered.
+Here any cleaning up can be done.
+The return value is not important, but is passed back to the caller of clear_crypto_key_fun/0 as part of its return value.

+'''

-clear\crypto\key\fun() -> {ok, Result}
+clear_crypto_key_fun() -> {ok, Result}

+'''